jbakse/psam5600_demos/data_driven/data_driven.md

 ---

-## Why use transform the matrix?
+## Why transform the matrix?

-- Change the unit to something more convienent.
+- Change the unit to something more convenient.
 - Draw rotated shapes.
 - Draw rotated/scaled/translated compositions of shapes without calculating rotated/scaled/translated positions.
 - Takes getting used to, but can make some code cleaner and easier to follow.